 FREE (Name-Your-Own-Price) Walking Tour of SF

-I’ve never been on an SF tour, but a new tradition I have when I travel anywhere new is to go on a free walking tour on the FIRST day I get there.
-These are great because you can get a lay of the land and get yourself oriented with the highlights before diving into depth on your own on each part of the tour you found interesting.
-At the end of the tour, you can also ask the guide for insider tips.
+At the end of the tour, I like to ask the guide for insider tips.
 My friends and I did this on a free walking tour in Budapest, and it’s how we found some of the BEST places to eat there.

 Here is a two-hour downtown SF walking tour that meets RIGHT outside the Embarcadero BART station stop.